 The Mr Gay World competition is, essentially, a global search for LGBTQ+ heroes.
-The Mr Gay World event is held annually by a different country, and attracts participants from across the globe.
+The Mr Gay World event is held in a different country annually, and attracts participants from across the globe.

 The week-long 2018 event was held in Knysna, South Africa, and The Social Media Company was employed as the official social media partner for the event.